remoteoss/json-schema-form/CONTRIBUTING.md

 ## Documentation

-You can visit the [docs website](https://json-schema-form.vercel.app/), however its source is not in the repo yet.
+Documentation website is available [here](https://json-schema-form.vercel.app/).
+Please note that its source code is not in the repo yet.
 Our docs are still coupled to Remote's internal Design System and integration tests.
 The effort to decouple it at the moment is too high.

 ## Setup